jiholland/ansible-collection_vxlan_evpn/README.md

 These variables should be defined as host_vars in the inventory.
   - network_role:
-    The role each network device has in the network; spine, leaf or border-leaf.
+    The role each network device has in the network; spine, leaf or boarder-leaf.

 ## Installation